tmartial/Projet_SD/README.md

 # Projet_SD
 Github for the Software Deployment project

+- Describe the project
+- Two audiences : developers and users
+- What does the program solves ?
+- Installation instructions
+- FAQ section
+- Contribute section (issue tracker link, source code link)
+- TODO section : functionalities to be added

 ## Documentation :
 when adding a module in package/ : sphinx-apidoc -f -o source/  ../package/